cprebble/gaia-exercise/README.md

 My past experience with linting has been less than useful.
 Eslint-plugin-promise was helpful in this exercise.
 I turned on eslint-config-standard and got over 4000 messages about spaces around my braces, extra semi-colons and blank lines.
 I took it out.
 The saga of 'just right' syntax continues.
 I leave it for another day.

+Clustering and auto-restarts are best handled by a container host, like Swarm or ECS, rather than inside the container.

 I'm developing on a 13 inch MacBook Pro, v10.11.6.
 Docker v1.12.6 (v17.03.1-ce seems to have network bridge issues).
 Visual Studio Code.